Fact sheet: Chemical oxidation—sediments—in situ

 • Concentration of oxidant-consuming substances includes:

-• natural organic matter not considering the contaminants
+• Natural organic matter

-• reduced minerals
+• Reduced minerals

-• carbonate
+• Carbonate

-• other free radical scavengers
+• Other free radical scavengers

 • Contaminant concentrations present in the following phases: